Completing security questionnaires faster

 Try before you buy

 One barrier we identified was getting buy-in.
-To de-risk this and build trust in the feature, we created a test experience (designed by another designer) to allow customers to see their rules in action before having it in production.
-This also supported proof of concept opportunities who didn't have integrations set up yet.
+To de-risk it and build trust in the feature, we created a test experience (designed by another designer) to allow customers to see their rules in action before having it in production.
+This also supported proof of concept opportunities where it wasn't set up yet.

 Shortly after we launched, we iterated on the tester design to allow customers to reference their rules while inputing values and made the response feel more like a chat.